Last updated on October 31st, 2024 at 02:25 pm

 Oh, one other reason why the loan was dead on arrival, you were being dumb.
 I think that being dumb is one of the reasons the underwriters give for terminating a loan guarantee.

 Ok, good thing we were talking about someone else here, you did not buy anything or change your credit.
 Three days before closing you will receive what is called a “CD” or “Clear to Close”.
-This is the signal to the closing escrow/attorneys that they can calculate the final cash to the table requirement.
+This is the signal to the closing escrow/attorneys that they can calculate the final cash-to-the-table requirement.

 You will receive from the local loan processor e.g. escrow or attorney the amount you need to bring to the closing table.
-This is based upon calculations from the CD.
+This is based on calculations from the CD.
 You should wire the funds or check with the closer and determine if a bank check will do.

 The loan process summarized